 To The Moms NOT Feeling The Love This Mothers Day

-I get you I have been a mother for 21 years now.
+I get you as a mother for the past 21 years.
 I was a single mother, a working mother, and now a married stay at home mom.
 No matter what type of mom you are Mothers Day can be hard.

 If you have no one to help your child get you a card and or a gift, you may get nothing.
 On a day where your friends are on social media posting about brunch with their kids.
 Or the special treatment they received it may rub salt in the wound.

-Heck, many of us have significant others or spouses like mine who are great a lot of things but suck at holidays.
+Heck, many of us with significant others or spouses like mine who are great a lot of things but suck at holidays.
 I get nothing on days like this.

 I am not hoping this year.
-One year my husband got me a card, and he intended on having the kids sign it.
-I found it in the car months after Mothers Day.
+One year my husband got me a card, and he intended on having the kids sign the card.
+I found the card in the car months after Mothers Day.
 Since this was in our Toyota Corolla we had ages ago this means I can recall an effort made on his part ten years ago.

-I think a few years ago he gave me a gift card to Sephora.
+A few years ago he gave me a gift card to Sephora.
 In this family I'm the one who remembers special days and takes care.
 So when someone acknowledges a special day for me it's rare.
-So rare that I cannot recall the last time I was remembered.
+So rare I cannot recall the last time I felt as if they appreciate me.

 I am not bitter either.
-It's hard though.
-I recognize that while my family sucks at making me feel appreciated, it's not everything.
+I won't say it is easy.
+See I recognize that while my family sucks at showing me I am appreciated that appreciation is not everything.

 Another issue is money.
-Many people see it as a barrier.
-You do not have to spend a dime to let someone know they are appreciated and loved.
-Some people cannot see past that.
+Many people see money as an obstacle they cannot overcome.
+A dime need not be spend a dime to let someone know they appreciate and love you.
+Some people cannot get past that.
 If they cannot afford a card and flowers or some small gift, they figure why bother.

 A lot moms would be more than happy to sleep in late on Mothers Day.
-Wake up to a clean house.
-Enjoy a shower with the door closed.
-Eat a hot meal in peace.
+Wake up to a clean house, enjoy a shower with the door closed and eat a hot meal in peace.
 None of these things need money.

-There are the moms who are struggling.
-It may be depression.
-You may have experienced a loss.
-Or you have too much to do.
-You might not have enough help.
-Your spouse or significant other may work two jobs and is never home and you are alone often.
-Mother's Day reminds you of what you are missing.
+Many moms are struggling.
+They could suffer from be depression.
+Or experienced a loss.
+Some mothers do not get enough help.
+Their spouse or significant other may work two jobs and is never home and is alone often.
+Mother's Day reminds them of what they are missing.

 We all struggle and Mother's Day can be a day that causes us pain instead of happiness.
 And that is ok.
 If anyone tries to put you down or set, you straight for it ignore them.